Vladikaz/PsychAI_LAB_v1.1/README.md

 Psych-AI Lab: AI-Driven Pedagogical Suite
-An advanced analytical platform designed for ESL educators and pedagogical researchers.
+An advanced analytical platform designed for SL educators and pedagogical researchers.
 This project integrates psychological theory with modern AI to optimize language acquisition and classroom management.
 Tech Stack
 Frontend: React 18 with Vite, TypeScript, and Tailwind CSS.